 The crisis is escalating day by day.
 The needs of Syrian refugees and hosting communities are growing.
 So is CARE International’s emergency response.
 But our resources are stretched.

 CARE is working with host country governments, the United Nations, and international and local organizations to help refugees and host communities meet their most urgent needs and protect their dignity.
 CARE is providing life-saving services to Syrian refugees in Jordan and Lebanon and to people affected by the crisis in Syria.
 As the conflict escalates, we are also conducting activities in Egypt and potentially Yemen to help Syrian refugees there as well.
 CARE is an impartial and neutral organization.
 Our support to families affected by the crisis in Syria is based on humanitarian needs alone, no matter which religion, political affiliation or ethnicity people belong to.

 In Jordan: To date, CARE has reached more than 250,000 Syrians, providing cash assistance to pay for basic living costs, including rent, food and clothes; essential relief items and vital information on how to access further health care and social support.
 In addition, CARE has reached over 13,000 people in host communities with emergency relief supplies, including emergency cash, to support their gracious efforts in hosting the growing influx of Syrians desperately seeking safety.

 CARE set up a refugee centres in East Amman, Zarqa, Irbid and Mafraq, where CARE volunteers, who are refugees themselves, assist in organising and preparing distributions and provide information on access to support services.

-CARE is also working with the UN and other agencies to open a new refugee camp in the coming months.
-CARE’s activities in the new Azraq camp will be two-fold:
+CARE is also working with the UN and other agencies for the opening of a new refugee camp on the 30th of April.
+CARE’s activities in the new Azraq camp will be three-fold: